Course Title: Discourse Studies for Interpreters

 - Comprehending the meaning of short oral texts of approximately 300 words in professional discourses relevant to professional interpreting.

-- Identifying and reproducing orally the main points of the text in summary form, demonstrating knowledge of the field of discourse and role relationships by the appropriate use of register, vocabulary, collocation, intonation and stress.
+- Producing oral sight translations and consecutive interpretation of speeches including key points contained in common instrumental written forms and public information documents, demonstrating knowledge of the field of discourse and role relationships by the appropriate use of register, vocabulary, collocation, intonation and stress. .

 |Week 1||Introduction of the Course|